cubicibo/SUPer/README.md

 The GUI supports two output format: SUP and PES+MUI (Scenarist BD).

+### GUI config.ini
+The config.ini file can be used to specify the relative or absolute path to a quantizer binary (either pngquant[.exe] or libimagequant[.dll, .so]).
+If the program is in PATH, the name is sufficient.
+An external quantizer will offer higher quality than the common Python ones (Pillow or a K-Means clustering) and be, in general, faster.

+On UNIX systems, pngquant is fairly easily to get in your PATH via brew, apt-get and so on.

 ## Command line client
 `supercli.py` is essentially the command line equivalent to `supergui.py`.